arouyan/lakeFS/docs/setup/import.md

 #### Notes
 {: .no_toc }

-1. Perform the import from a machine with access to your database, and on the same region of your destination bucket.
+1. Perform the import from a machine with access to your database and on the same region of your destination bucket.

 1. You can download the `lakefs` binary from [here](https://github.com/treeverse/lakeFS/releases).
 Make sure you choose one compatible with your installation of lakeFS.